Home > Agriculture > Hydraulic Hose Fittings: Four Things to Consider

 What Is a Hydraulic Fitting?

-Hydraulic fittings must attach securely to the equipment and hose and must withstand high pressure and temperatures.
-Fittings are made in different sizes, materials, types of seals, and temperature and pressure tolerances.
+Hydraulic fittings must securely attach to hoses and machinery while tolerating high pressure and temperature levels.
+They come in varied sizes, materials, types of seals, and pressure/temperature specifications.

 Crimped Hydraulic Fittings & Field Attachable Fittings

-Fittings can be attached to hoses either permanently or with a field connection.
+Fittings can either be permanently attached or designed for field connections.

 Crimped Fittings